matteo14c/HaploCoV/README.md

 `Parent: B.1 ` indicates that the parental lineage is B.1

-2. The *VOC-ness score* of the parental, and candidate new lineage/variant (*Score parent:* and *Score subV:* , respectively).
+2. The *VOC-ness score* of the parental, and candidate new lineage/variant (*Score parent:* and *Score subV:*, respectively).
 The larger the difference between the 2 scores is, the more likely it is that the new lineage/variant should have "increased" VOC-like features.
 A difference of 10 or above in particular should be considered a strong indication, since in our experience score-differences of 10 or higher have been recorded only when comparing (known) VOC variants as defined by the WHO with their parental lineage.

-An example of a output line is reported below:
+This in an example of an output line:
 `Score parent: 3.28 - Score subV: 15.10 `

 3. A detailed comparison of the genomic variants gained or lost by the novel candidate lineage/designation w.r.t its parent.
 Which includes the following data:
-<br>3.1. *defined by*: reports the complete list of defining genomic variants of the novel lineage/designation
+<br>3.1. *defined by*: reports the complete list of defining genomic variants of the novel lineage/designation;
-<br>3.2. *gained (wrt parent)*: genomic variants that are new compared with the parent lineage
+<br>3.2. *gained (wrt parent)*: genomic variants that are new compared with the parent lineage;
-<br>3.3. *lost (wrt parent)*: genomic variants associated with the parent lineage/designation, but not with the novel candidate lineage/designation
+<br>3.3. *lost (wrt parent)*: genomic variants associated with the parent lineage/designation, but not observed in the novel candidate lineage/designation;

 Genomic variants are provided as a list separated by " " and in the same format indicated above:
 <br>